celo-org/ganache/CELO-FORK_README.md

     - Commit changes
     - `npm run publish`

-Relevant packages with inter dependencies.
+Relevant packages with inter dependencies that were updated to make this fork work:
 1. @celo/ganache-ethereum-utils
 2. @celo/ganache-ethereum-transaction
 3. @celo/ganache-ethereum-options